Airco DH.9A: Design and development

+Soviet versions

-The Soviet Union built large numbers of an unlicensed copy of the DH.9A, the R-1.
+The Soviet Union acquired a number of DH.9A’s during the Allied intervention in the Russian Civil War; they built large numbers of an unlicensed copy of the aircraft, supervised by N. N. Polikarpov and designated the Polikarpov R-1.
 After the production of 20 DH.4 copies, followed by about 200 copies of the DH.9 powered by the Mercedes D.IV engine (also designated R-1) and a further 130 powered by the Siddeley Puma (designated R-2), a copy of the DH.9A powered by the M-5 engine, a Soviet copy of the DH.9A's Liberty, entered production in 1924.
-The Polikarpov R-4 was a modification of the R-1, with the engine lowered and moved forward by 140 mm to improve both the forward visibility and the C.G position.
+Over 2,400 built from 1922 to 1932.
+The R-4 was a modification of the R-1, with the engine lowered and moved forward by 140 mm to improve both the forward visibility and the C.G position.
 The nose shape was improved by fairing and by installing a retractable ventral radiator.
 Overall length was increased by 389 mm.
 Landing legs were changed from wood to steel.
 Testing showed insufficient improvement over the R-1 to justify production but late R-1s incorporated some of the modifications.